sitrismart/sitrismart/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi, my name is Nam.
+## Nice to meet you.
 Welcome to my profile.
+You can call me Sora.

 - Junior at [University of Science, VNU-HCM](https://www.hcmus.edu.vn/), majoring in Software Engineering.
 - I am learning about Software development and Artificial Intelligence.